Modelling of pressure drop in periodic square-bar packed beds: Results and discussion

-The determination of the $\mathrm{Da}$ and $C_\mathrm{F}$ numbers was carried out in two steps using a least-squares fitting optimization procedure.
-First, the Darcy number was obtained for $\mathrm{Re} \le 1$ by neglecting inertial effects (i.e.\ assuming $C_\mathrm{F} = 0$) and using \cref{eq:DarcyForchheimarpermeability}.
-In the second step, the $C_\mathrm{F}$ was evaluated by fitting the \cref{eq:DarcyForchheimarpermeability} over the entire Reynolds number range while keeping the Darcy number fixed.

-The Darcy number shows a strong dependence on the rotation angle, demonstrating two distinct behaviours depending on the geometries as shown in \cref{fig:Darcy_angle}.
-For $\alpha \le \SI{20}{\degree}$, the structures are aligned in a \emph{channel-like} form, which promotes a less perturbed flow and results in high permeability.
-Beyond this angle, the geometry becomes multiply connected, leading to a sharp drop in permeability.
-For $\alpha > \SI{20}{\degree}$, the Darcy number exhibits a sinusoidal-like oscillation with increasing angle, showing reduced sensitivity to the rotation angle.
-Interestingly, although $\alpha=\SI{90}{\degree}$ produces a \emph{channel-like} flow, its permeability does not follow the behaviour typically we observe in similar geometries.
-Instead, the Darcy number (or permeability) at $\SI{90}{\degree}$ remains significantly lower than that observed at small rotation angles such as $\SI{0}{\degree}$ or $\SI{5}{\degree}$.
-This discrepancy highlights the difficulty of predicting drag and permeability in such geometries.
+The computed Darcy number, plotted in \cref{fig:Darcy_angle}, shows a strong dependence on the rotation angle, demonstrating two distinct behaviours depending on the geometry type.
+For $\alpha \le \SI{10}{\degree}$, the gaps in consecutive modules are aligned in a \emph{channel-like} form, which promotes a less perturbed flow and results in high permeability.
+As the angle increases, the connections between consecutive modules become more obstructed, leading to a sharp decrease in permeability with $\alpha$, observable also as a previously described trend in the friction factor in the viscous regime.

-The red dashed line indicates the mean Darcy number (0.0017) for $\alpha \geq 20$ geometries, and the shaded area shows the $\pm 2\sigma$ range around the mean.
-The standart deviation is $\sigma=0.0002$, resulting in a coefficient of variation of approximately $\SI{12}{\percent}$.
-The minimum Darcy number was obtained at $\alpha = \SI{25}{\degree}$.
-In agreement with this, \cref{fig:friction_factor_reynold_num} showed that the friction factor reached its maximum at the same angle in the viscous regime.
+For $\alpha \geq \SI{15}{\degree}$, the interstitial space becomes multiply connected, leading to a stabilization in the value of $\mathrm{Da}$, with a sinusoidal-like oscillations appearing as different configurations of connections between consecutive layers promote different values of permeability.
+The red dashed line indicates the mean Darcy number ($\mathrm{Da} = 0.0017$) for $\alpha \geq \SI{15}{\degree}$ geometries, and the magnitude of the oscillations is characterised by a standard deviation of $\sigma=0.0002$ (a coefficient of variation of approximately $\SI{12}{\percent}$).
+The minimum Darcy number was obtained at $\alpha = \SI{25}{\degree}$, in agreement with $f_{\mathrm{p}}$ reaching maximum at the same angle in the viscous regime.

-We also report the Forchheimer coefficient in \cref{fig:Cf_number} as a function of the rotation angle.
-It should be noted that the inertial regime was not fully developed within the current Reynolds number range; higher Reynolds numbers would be required to accurately fit the inertial contribution of the pressure drop.
-Therefore, the presented correlations can be considered only valid within the stated range of Reynolds number. \Cref{fig:Cf_number} indicates that the highest Forchheimer coefficient, $C_\mathrm{f}$, occurs at $\alpha = \SI{60}{\degree}$, which is consistent with the angle exhibiting the largest friction factor at $\mathrm{Re}_\mathrm{p} = 200$.